-Not at all, but taking our Comics Writing 101 course is a prerequisite to this one.
-If you’ve completed Comics Writing 101, you’re good to go for this one!
+Not at all, but taking our Introduction to Comic Book Writing course is a prerequisite to this one.
+If you’ve completed Introduction to Comic Book Writing, you’re good to go for this one!

 Wanting to work in comics is great, but what if I just want to tell my own stories?

 Our courses are geared for this exact purpose.
 No matter where you are on the spectrum, beginner as well as experienced writer, learning from someone who has achieved these same goals and can personally guide you is invaluable!

 You write!
 A lot.
 This is a work-intensive course that guides you through a short comic a week, and stretches your writing muscles in new and hopefully unexpected ways.
 We’ll also be meeting in live sessions weekly, for lectures and in-depth discussions.